dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/openapi9.md

 :::moniker range="= aspnetcore-9.0"

 The [OpenAPI specification](https://spec.openapis.org/oas/latest.html) is a programming language-agnostic standard for documenting HTTP APIs.
 This standard is supported in minimal APIs by the [`Microsoft.AspNetCore.OpenApi`](https://www.nuget.org/packages/Microsoft.AspNetCore.OpenApi) package.
-There are three key aspects to OpenAPI integration in an application:
+There are three key aspects to OpenAPI integration in an app:

 * Generating information about the endpoints in the app.
 * Gathering the information into a format that matches the OpenAPI schema.